SahilChipkar/HandWritten-Recog-/README.md

-This repository contains the code for a Flask web application that uses a pre-trained deep learning model to classify images.
+This repository contains the code for a Flask web application that uses a  deep learning model to recognise handwritten text convert it into digital text.

 ### Requirements
 - Python 3.8 or higher